navidrome/website/content/en/docs/Installation/docker.md

 ---
-title: "Using Docker?"
+title: "Docker"
-linkTitle: "Using Docker"
+linkTitle: "Docker"
 date: 2017-01-05
 description: >
-  No problem, we got you covered with official docker images
+  Using the official docker images with Docker and Docker Compose
 ---

-[Docker images](https://hub.docker.com/r/deluan/navidrome) are available for the _linux/amd64_, _linux/arm/v7_ and _linux/arm64_ platforms.
+[Docker images](https://hub.docker.com/r/deluan/navidrome) are available for the _linux/amd64_, _linux/arm/v6_, _linux/arm/v7_ and _linux/arm64_ platforms.
 They include everything needed to run Navidrome.